1. C Examples on Traversal of a Tree without using Recursion

 C Program for Depth First Binary Tree Search without using Recursion

 The H.C.F. of two or more than two numbers is the greatest number that divides each of them exactly.
 A magic square is a grid of numbers where the values in each of the rows, columns and diagonals adds up to the same sum, known as the “magic number.
-The following programs find the HCF of a given number without using recursion and also demonstrates the Magic Square Puzzle without recursion.
+The C programs in this section find the HCF of a given number without using recursion and also demonstrates the Magic Square Puzzle without recursion.

 C Program to find HCF of a given Number without using Recursion